-Del McCoury Band: Tiny Desk Concert
+The Del McCoury Band: Tiny Desk Concert

 Tiny Desk

-Del McCoury Band
+The Del McCoury Band

 There is a moment, near the top of this Tiny Desk concert — when three voices gather 'round a single microphone to deliver the chorus of "That Ol' Train" — that is so pure and beautiful it made my eyes well up with tears when we filmed it.
 Not since bluegrass legend Ralph Stanley played the Tiny Desk in 2009 have I felt vocals resonate so deeply.